-Another instance is found in the statements of Chinese leaders to a US congressional delegation to Peking consisting of members of the House Armed Services Committee and the Committee on International Relations in April 1976, by way of assuring them that even if hostilities should break out again in Korea, China would merely provide military assistance to Pyongyang but would not send any troops there.
-According to Representative Lester L. Wolfe, Democrat of New York, the Chinese admitted at that time, that their dispatch of troops to Korea in 1950 was a "mistake".
-67
+Another instance is found in the statements of Chinese leaders to a US congressional delegation to Peking consisting of members of the House Armed Services Committee and the Committee on International Relations in April 1976, by way of assuring them that even if hostilities should break out again in Korea, China would provide military assistance to Pyongyang but would not send any troops there.
+According to Representative Lester L. Wolfe, Democrat of New York, the Chinese admitted that their dispatch of troops to Korea in 1950 was a "mistake".

 These Chinese statements show that, with their volunteers fighting in Korea, the Chinese were profoundly dissatisfied with the Soviet role in the war.
-Surveying the contemporary official reports in China, one notes that the Chinese leadership said nothing but good things about the Soviet Union on Army Day (1 August) in 1950 but no longer praised the Soviets on that anniversary of the PLA in 1951 - that is, after the Chinese intervention in the Korean War.
+Surveying the contemporary official reports in China, one notes that the Chinese leadership said nothing but good about the Soviet Union on Army Day (1 August) in 1950 but no longer praised the Soviets on that anniversary of the People's Liberation Army in 1951 - that is, after the Chinese intervention in the Korean War.
 From this fact, it is easy to imagine what China was thinking of the Soviet Union while fighting the war.

-Thus, it appears that China harboured a great deal of dissatisfaction and mistrust in their dealings with the Soviet Union from the very beginning of the 'Fight America, Aid Korea' war.
+Thus it appears that China harboured a great deal of dissatisfaction and mistrust in its dealings with the Soviet Union from the very beginning of the"Resist America, Aid Korea" war.

-With respect to possible motives for the Chinese volunteers' participation in the fighting; i.e., China's all-out intervention in the Korean War, a Rand Corporation study published in 1960 advances the view that the Chinese intervention was not based on any previous collusion with North Korea nor due to any pressure from Moscow but was precipitated by the well-known MacArthur strategy which even contemplated an attack on China itself (Tungpei).

-On this vital issue of what caused the Chinese to intervene, available information has been so limited that one can only hazard a guess as to what their real motive was.
-Admittedly, as Peking's own statements already cited
+With respect to possible motives for the Chinese volunteers' participation in the fighting; i.e., China's all-out intervention in the Korean War, a Rand Corporation study published in 1960 advances the view that the Chinese intervention was not based on any previous collusion with North Korea nor due to any pressure from Moscow but was precipitated by the well-known MacArthur strategy which even contemplated an attack on China itself (Dongbei).
+On the vital issue of what caused the Chinese to intervene, available information has been so limited that one can only hazard a guess as to their real motive.
+Admittedly, as Peking's own statements already cited suggest, the Chinese naturally must have been strongly obsessed by their sense of responsibility for the defence of the global socialist system since they were then still full of revolutionary enthusiasm and faithful to the internationalist spirit of socialism following the foundation of the new republic.